-The White Temple is adorned with mosaics of glass, which makes it sparkle in the sunshine.
+The White Temple is adorned with mosaics of glass, which make it sparkle in the sunshine.
 It truly is a marvel.

 Like many Buddhist temples, taking photos inside is forbidden, however what’s unlike many other Buddhist temples is its unexpected interior.
 Its walls are decorated with impressive, hand painted murals of what I would describe at psychedelic depictions of pop culture.
 There are characters from Star Wars, Harry Potter and even pictures of celebrities such as Michael Jackson, all mixed in with dystopian scenes…it needs to be seen to be believed.
 It’s not really what you’d typically expect to find inside a Buddhist temple.
 However there’s still a shrine where prayers can be made.

 During the temple’s construction, it was badly damaged by an earthquake and for quite some time, no one was allowed to enter for health and safety reasons.
 To this day, the site is still under construction, with a total of 9 buildings planned.